jungbumwoo/my_obsidian/Inside the Apache Kafka Broker.md

 #### Partition Assignment

 - configurable partitioner to determine the topic partition to assign to the record.
 - If the record has a key, then the default partitioner will use a hash of the key to determine the correct partition.
-After that, any records with the same key will always be assigned to the same partition.
-If the record has no key then a partition strategy is used to balance the data in the partitions.
+Any records with the same key will always be assigned to the same partition.
+- If the record has no key then a partition strategy is used to balance the data in the partitions.

+#### Record Batching

+the producer will accumulate the records assigned to a given partition into batches.

 ----
 ##### Reference